The Way to Fuel • 17/03/2020

 Post-snack Within 30min of finishing Musashi Bulk Protein

-Post-meal Within 1.5hrs of finishing Lean mince & pasta with vegetables and tomato based sauce and 600ml of water
+Post-meal Within 1.5hrs of finishing Lean mince & pasta with vegetables and tomato-based sauce and 600ml of water

 Hydration